karmi/retire/README.markdown

 it is automatically added into the index, because of the included callbacks.
 The document attributes are indexed exactly as when you call the `Article#to_json` method.

-You can simply search the records:
+Now you can search the records:

     Article.search 'love'

 OK.
 Often, this is where the game stops.
 Not here.

-First of all, you may use the full query DSL explained above, with filters, sorting, advanced facet aggregation, highlighting, et cetera:
+First of all, you may use the full query DSL, as explained above, with filters, sorting, advanced facet aggregation, highlighting, etc:

     q = 'love'
     Article.search do